Stay up to date

 Secure backups

-You must routinely perform secure backups (at data centres or separate cloud storage locations) to ensure your files are not lost.
-This may be provided as a feature by your cloud providers.
+It is imperative that you routinely perform secure backups (at data centres or separate cloud storage locations) to ensure your files are not lost.
+This may be provided as a feature by your cloud service provider.
 However, you should test how the restore function works to ensure it works when you need it.

 Conclusion